JoanCharmant/quill-blender/docs/export.md

 | Grease Pencil stroke imported from Quill stroke with cap  | ✅ |
 | Grease Pencil stroke imported from Quill stroke without cap  | ❌ |

-In the last case the stroke is imported into Blender Grease Pencil with Round cap since Blender doesn't have a concept of strokes without caps, and it is "closed" during the export.
+In the last case the stroke is imported into Blender Grease Pencil with Round cap since Blender doesn't have a concept of strokes without caps, and during the export it is "closed".

 Single-point stroke with Round caps will generate a sphere in Quill.